Jose Nolledo: Constitutional law expertise

 Nolledo was elected as a delegate, representing the province of Palawan, in the 1971 Constitutional Convention which drafted the 1973 Philippine Constitution.
 He was one of the principal sponsors of the constitutional definition of national territory.
-The work of the convention was affected by the proclamation of martial law under Ferdinand Marcos in September 1972, with Nolledo being arrested as one of the convention delegates in the opposition bloc.
+The work of the convention was affected by the proclamation of martial law under President Ferdinand Marcos in September 1972, with Nolledo being arrested as one of the convention delegates in the opposition bloc.

-He was appointed as a member of the Philippine Constitutional Commission of 1986, the body tasked to draft the 1987 Philippine Constitution.
+After Marcos was ousted from power and went into exile, he was appointed as a member of the Philippine Constitutional Commission of 1986, the body tasked to draft the 1987 Philippine Constitution.
 He was elected Chairman of the Committee on Local Governments.
 In this capacity, he authored provisions on local autonomy which were incorporated in the Local Government Code of 1991, a law principally authored by former Philippine Senate President Aquilino Pimentel Jr.

 Organizational activities

 Nolledo has been a National President of the Holy Name Society of the Philippines; and Vice President of the Philippine Constitution Association (Philconsa).